All You Need to Know No Shave FUE Technique

 A telling indicator for this situation is when the patient goes bald and the temporary red scars are shown to all and sundry.
 For those who have embraced their condition, this is not a concern anymore.
-But for those who have not, there are methods available that suit this concern as developed by a world-renowned pioneer in the hair transplant industry.
+But for those who have not, there are methods available that suit this concern as developed by a respected American doctor in the hair transplant industry.

 Who is Dr. John Cole?

 Dr. John Peter Cole of Atlanta is professionally lauded and respected in the advancements he has made in the field of hair transplant surgery.
-He was the first to offer Follicular Unit Extraction (FUE) in the U.S. and eventually developed the improved version of the FUE called the Cole Isolation Technique (CIT) that allows for minimal depth and invasion of hair transplants.
+He began the trend of offering Follicular Unit Extraction (FUE) in the U.S. and eventually developed the later version of the FUE called the Cole Isolation Technique (CIT) that allows for minimal depth and invasion of hair transplants.
 Aside from his credentials, he is widely known for his beautiful hairlines and natural-looking hair transplant results.

 Dr. Cole’s 3 Methods of Performing FUE